Apretude

 Potential Drug Interactions

-Cabotegravir cannot be taken with rifampicin, rifapentine, carbamazepine, oxcarbazepine, phenytoin, and phenobarbital.
+Cabotegravir cannot be taken with rifampicin, rifapentine, carbamazepine, eslicarbazepine, oxcarbazepine, phenytoin, phenobarbital or St. John’s wort.
 It is recommended to co-administer rifabutin with caution because rifabutin can moderately increase the metabolism of cabotegravir and result in lower protective levels of cabotegravir.
 The effect of feminizing medications and hormones is not known.
 Methadone dose may need to be adjusted.
 Antacids should be taken at least 2 hours before or 4 hours after oral cabotegravir.
 Tell your provider or pharmacist about all medications, herbals, and supplements you are taking or thinking of taking, prescribed or not, as there are other drug interactions that are not listed here.

 More Information

 Apretude is the first long-lasting injectable PrEP medication—dosed just once a month for 2 months and then every other month thereafter.
-New options are highly desirable—different strokes for different folks.
+Individuals should be tested for HIV infection before receiving every injection.
+Updated guidelines recommend HIV-negative test results should be confirmed with a negative HIV viral load test as well.
 According to PrEP guidelines from the U.S. Centers for Disease Control and Prevention (CDC), “Cabotegravir injections may be especially appropriate for people with significant renal disease, those who have had difficulty with adherent use of oral PrEP, and those who prefer injections every 2 months to an oral PrEP dosing schedule.”
 The label notes that, “Risk for HIV-1 acquisition includes behavioral, biological, or epidemiologic factors including, but not limited to, condomless sex, past or current STIs, self-identified HIV risk, having sexual partners of unknown HIV-1 viremic status, or sexual activity in a high prevalence area or network.”
-Advice on preparing for injection site reactions is included along with the risk of developing drug resistance if HIV is acquired after stopping medication and the drug is still leaving the body, and the importance of keeping up follow-up appointments if stopping PrEP for any reason.
-DHHS guidelines have a section on the use of cabotegravir LA for people with a history of injection drug use.
-Apretude is not recommended for people who are pregnant.
-Because cabotegravir LA has been detected in systemic circulation for up to 12 months or longer after the last injection, consideration should be given to potential for fetal exposure if prescribing cabotegravir to people of child-bearing potential who are not on birth control.
-Pregnant individuals can voluntarily enroll in the Antiretroviral Pregnancy Registry through their provider; go to apregistry.com.
+Advice on preparing for injection site reactions is included along with the risk of developing drug resistance and the importance of keeping up follow-up appointments if stopping PrEP for any reason.
+For individuals who want to discontinue Apretude but who also have ongoing risk of sexual and injection HIV exposure, guidelines recommend these individuals be provided another highly effective HIV prevention method following their last injection.
+HHS guidelines have a section on the use of cabotegravir-LA for people with a history of injection drug use.
+Apretude does not prevent or treat hepatitis B. Apretude is not recommended for people who are pregnant.
+Because cabotegravir-LA has been detected in systemic circulation for up to 4 years or longer after the last injection, consideration should be given to potential for fetal exposure if prescribing cabotegravir to people of child-bearing potential who are not on birth control.
+Pregnant individuals can voluntarily enroll in the Antiretroviral Pregnancy Registry through their provider; GO TO apregistry.com.

 Doctor Comments